When and How to Cut the Ties of Bad Family Relationships

 When You Decide to Sever Ties with a Family Member...

 - Try it out... less contact through calls, visits, and emails.
 This is especially important when the relationship represents emotional ties.
 Breaking the pattern of mental/psychological abuse helps to shed light on how the person effects you so you can make clear-minded decisions.
+In therapy, I ask clients if they could give themselves 6 months off from the relationship.
+This is often enough time to gain a better perspective.

 - Keep a neutral position.
 If certain subjects always end in argument, avoid them and keep the conversation neutral.
+If a family member insists you agree with them or insults you when you don't, keep your distance.

 - Limit contact to times when something major happens.
 Send an email to let the family member know you are pregnant, someone died, you got a great new job, or you're moving to another state.
 You might consider including them on family group emails, but avoiding one-to-one exchanges.
+Keep the messages and announcements positive.

 - Focus on who you have and who you are.
 Having a good support system of friends or other family members makes cutting ties easier.
 Maintaining your values is a part of who you are.
 Knowing who you are, what you stand for, and who supports you is your North Star, your compass.